Gozar: Moroka Swallows sign Ghanaian striker from Free State Stars | Goal.com

 Kaizer Chiefs trio of Given Thibedi, Itumeleng Shopane and Kagiso Malinga helped the Dube Birds secure promotion to the elite league and they have been recalled by Amakhosi.

-Swallows recently announced the six players, who have been retained by the club ahead of the new season.
+Swallows recently announced the six players who had been retained by the club ahead of the new season.

 Sanele Tshabalala, Tlakusani Mthethwa, Lebogang Mokoena, Virgil Vries, Givemore Khupe and Mthokozisi Shwabule have been retained by Soweto giants.

-Swallows will be under the guidance of Brandon Truter with the local tactician having been retained by the Soweto giants.
+Swallows will be under the guidance of Brandon Truter after the local tactician was retained by the Soweto giants.

 The team is set to use Dobsonville Stadium in Soweto as their home ground and they are reportedly considering registering Makhulong Stadium in Tembisa as an alternate venue.